 In June, the four-minute song was released to consumers as a free download on the Converse Web site as well as distributed to radio stations.
 Part of a promotion called “Three Artists.
 One Song,” the track has had daily downloads in the thousands, according to Converse, received favorable reviews from music critics and fans, and most importantly, created buzz for the brand.
-It’s the kind of publicity Converse hopes will only get louder as the song’s two-and-a-half-minute music video–which broke online on MySpace and MTV late last week–makes its debut today as 30- and 60-second TV and cinema commercials.
-(As of press time, the video had received more than 96,000 views on MySpace and had an 88% rating.
+It’s the kind of publicity Converse hopes will only get louder as the song’s two-and-a-half-minute music video — which broke online on MySpace and MTV late last week — makes its debut today as 30- and 60-second TV and cinema commercials.
+(As of press time, the video had received more than 96,000 views on MySpace and had an 88 percent rating.
 Next week the company also plans a YouTube home page takeover.)

-“If you Google search for the track, you’ll see hundreds of sites have written about it and every single one mentions Converse,” said Ian Toombs, senior creative for design at Anomaly, New York, one of the campaign’s architects.
+“If you Google search for the track, you’ll see hundreds of sites have written about it and every single one mentions Converse,” says Ian Toombs, senior creative/design at New York-based Anomaly, one of the campaign’s architects.
 “The name is out there.”

-“Brands enable good music to really reach their target audience,” said Cohen.
+“Brands enable good music to really reach their target audience,” says Cohen.
 “As record sales and revenue sources for artists decline, relationships with brands help fill that void.
-And there’s a comfort level that artists can . . . control the way their music is positioned.
+And there’s a comfort level that artists can … control the way their music is positioned.
 It also gives them freedom to do things outside of what they normally do.
 Most importantly, it’s a great way for artists to get their image out.
 There’s no way a record company can commit to buying the level of media that a brand like Converse could.”

 Yet producing a piece of brand-sponsored content can present a challenge: How to balance the marketing and artistic objectives.

-“Where a lot of these projects go wrong is that some brands can be so controlling,” said Cohen.
-In the case of Converse, however, he said the artists were given plenty of room to roam.
+“Where a lot of these projects go wrong is that some brands can be so controlling,” notes Cohen.
+In the case of Converse, however, he says, the artists were given plenty of room to roam.

-“The brief was make some music and have fun,” said Converse’s Cottrill.
+“The brief was make some music and have fun,” says Converse’s Cottrill.
 “The idea of giving them a platform was to give them complete creative freedom.
-There were no request to make it about our shoes, our brand or anything.
+There was no request to make it about our shoes, our brand or anything.
 We said make something interesting and cool, and they did.”

 When the song was first released, The Times of London called it “a three-headed Frankenstein’s monster of coolness.”
 Rolling Stone’s current issue gives the release a four-star review.

 Converse hopes the song and its music video/commercial extensions will add another level of energy and dimension to the global “Connectivity” campaign.
-Until this summer, the campaign, which debuted in February, was limited to print and outdoor with images of a broad range of iconic pop figures throughout history–from James Dean and Hunter S. Thompson to Kurt Cobain and Common–wearing Converse’s Chuck Taylor sneakers.
+Until this summer, the campaign, which debuted in February, was limited to print and outdoor with images of a broad range of iconic pop figures throughout history — from James Dean and Hunter S. Thompson to Kurt Cobain and Common — wearing the Chuck Taylor sneakers.
 The campaign, running in 75 markets worldwide, has been customized for regional markets with local stars such as Nina Hagen in Germany and Ian Curtis in the U.K.